Pelusios marani

-Pelusios marani, also known as the Gabon mud turtle, is a species of turtle in the family Pelomedusidae.
-This species is endemic to Africa.
+Pelusios marani, also known commonly as the Gabon mud turtle, is a species of turtle in the family Pelomedusidae.
+The species is native to Central Africa.

 Etymology

 The specific name, marani, is in honor of herpetologist Jérôme Maran.

 Geographic range

 Pelusios marani is found in Gabon and the Republic of the Congo.

+Habitat

+The preferred natural habitat of Pelusios marani is bodies of fresh water such as lakes and quiet rivers.

+Reproduction

+Like all turtles, Pelusios marani is oviparous.